root-project/web/manual/root_macros_and_shared_libraries/index.md

 - compiled code is cached across ROOT sessions
 - dictionaries for C++ classes in the compiled code are automatically generated (see also [Storing data with ROOT]({{ 'manual/io_custom_classes' | relative_url }}))

 ACLiC is implemented in [TSystem::CompileMacro()](https://root.cern/doc/master/classTSystem.html#ac557d8f24d067a9b89d2b8fb261d7e18).
-When using ACLiC, ROOT checks what library really needs to be build and calls your system's C++ compiler, linker and dictionary generator.
+When using ACLiC, ROOT checks what library really needs to be built and calls your system's C++ compiler, linker and dictionary generator.

 ACLiC executes the following steps:

 1. Calling `rootcling` to create automatically a dictionary.
-<br/>For creating a dictionary manually, → see [Using rootcling to generate dictionaries manually]({{ '/manual/io_custom_classes/#using-rootcling' | relative_url }}).
+<br/>For what a dictionary is used for, → see [I/O of custom classes]({{ '/manual/io_custom_classes' | relative_url }}).

 2. Calling the system's C++ compiler to build the shared library.